YUNYISHENG/Episode/pages/academic_book_lists.md

 - **A. Econometrics**
 ++ Paul A. Ruud.
 2000. _An Introduction to Classical Econometric Theory._
 ++ Heshem Pesaran.
 2014. _Time Series and Panel Data Econometrics_
 ++ Arthur Goldberger.
 1991. _A Course in Econometrics_.
 Harvard University Press
+++ Dale J. Poirier.
+1995. _Intermediate Statistics and Econometrics: A Comparative Approach_.
+MIT Press

 - *a.
 Financial Econometrics*
 +Yacine Aït Sahalia, Jean Jacod.
 2014. *High-Frequency Financial Econometrics*.
 Princeton University Press.